MultiPaper/MultiPaper/README.md

 activity.

 MultiPaper-Pro will be available for 50 cents per player slot per month.
 Contact puregero@gmail.com if you're interested.
+A $50/hour service is also available for converting plugins to become compatible with MultiPaper.

 ## Commands
 MultiPaper includes a few commands mainly for debug purposes: